Commercial Mortgage Calculator: The Essential Guide

 Residential Mortgages

 If you’re considering purchasing a property for your business, but commercial mortgage terms and loan costs are not feasible, there are alternatives.
 One option is to use a residential mortgage for your business property.
-This means applying for a regular home loan but using the property as a place of business instead of as your primary residence.
+This means applying for a regular home loan, but using the property as a place of business rather than as your primary residence.

 Residential mortgages generally have lower interest rates compared to commercial mortgages.
 However, it’s important to note that using this type of financing may come with restrictions on the percentage of the property that can be used for business purposes.